-KCG Group's Response to New Coronavirus Infections

 - April 2020

-- In response to the declaration of a state of emergency issued in Kyoto Prefecture, classes for the spring semester of 2020 will be held in the form of e-learning (a system that allows students to take courses from home via the Internet) at Kyoto Institute of Information Science and Technology and Kyoto Computer Gakuin from the start of classes in April.
+- In response to the declaration of a state of emergency issued in Kyoto Prefecture, Kyoto Institute of Information Science and Technology and Kyoto Computer Gakuin will conduct classes for the spring semester of the 2020 academic year in e-learning format (a system that allows students to take courses from home via the Internet) from the start of classes in April.